apache/flink/docs/dev/table_api.md

 {% endhighlight %}
       </td>
       <td>
-        <p>Whether <i>sub-query</i> returns at least one row.
+        <p>Returns TRUE if <i>sub-query</i> returns at least one row.
 Only supported if the operation can be rewritten in a join and group operation.</p>
       </td>
     </tr>